miigwall/Spotify-Playlist-To-Text/README.md

 ========================
 1. Type <b>spotify:app:playlisttotext</b> to Spotify Search Bar
 2. Change options you need
-3. Drag&Drop any of your playlists to the drop area
+3. Drag & Drop any of your playlists to the drop area
 4. Press Select All and copy generated playlist content

 To do